Citi vs. JPMorgan Chase

 API area Citi public portal artifact J.P.
 Morgan public portal artifact Suggested PM focus

-Balances Account Information
+Balances Account Services / Accounts

-Playbook label: Account Balance Inquiry
+Legacy/playbook label: Account Balance Inquiry

 BDA Balances